 Protect yourself and your business from armed robbers by being alert and prepared.

-The National Crime Prevention Council estimates that crimes — burglary, robbery, vandalism, shoplifting, employee theft and fraud — are particularly devastating to small businesses.
-Often, small businesses react to the threat of crime by changing their hours of operation, raising prices to cover the losses, relocating or simply closing up shop.
+The National Crime Prevention Council estimates that crimes — burglary, robbery, vandalism, shoplifting, employee theft, and fraud — are particularly devastating to small businesses.
+Often, small businesses react to the threat of crime by changing their hours of operation, raising prices to cover losses, relocating, or simply closing up shop.

 Unlike big businesses, small business and home business entrepreneurs generally don’t have their own security officer, so they are often targeted by thieves and scam artists who believe they are vulnerable.
 In this column, I hope to act as your crime prevention and security awareness officer.
 Forewarned is forearmed, as they say.

-Short of murder and rape, perhaps no crime is more dangerous and devastating than armed robbery.
-I’ve interviewed more than my share of robbery victims and they all spoke of the fear and helplessness when facing someone with a gun or knife who is demanding money.
+Armed robbery is a dangerous and devastating crime.
+I’ve interviewed more than my share of robbery victims, and they all spoke of the fear and helplessness when facing someone with a gun or knife who is demanding money.
 This is a crime that haunts victims for years after the incident.

-Criminals, like sharks, pick out their targets based on perceived weaknesses.
-Are you wearily walking through a darkened parking lot?
+Criminals pick out their targets based on perceived weaknesses.
+Are you tired and walking through a darkened parking lot?
 Are you drunk and fumbling for your hotel room key?
 Are you bone-tired and closing your eyes at each red light?
 Criminals will sense your vulnerability and pounce on you.

 Nearly all crimes are preventable, I’ve been told by numerous law enforcement and security professionals.
 You must always be alert and aware of your surroundings, a phrase they all use and one that you’ll see here quite often.
 Consider the fact that there are criminal predators out there and that you can become a victim as easily as the next person.
 Take simple, commonsense precautions.